Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans

-To benchmark the performance of 3D visual grounding, existing works primarily rely on two standard datasets, ScanRefer~\cite{chen2020scanrefer} and ReferIt3D~\cite{achlioptas2020referit_3d}, which assign a language description to each object within the ScanNet dataset~\cite{scannetdata}.
-However, despite the diversity of 3D data with the advent of various 3D scanning systems (such as RealSense, Android's ARCore, iPhone's ARKit), current 3D visual grounding methods are evaluated on a single indoor 3D dataset (i.e., ScanNet), which is acquired with a specific scanner and scanning system.
-This limitation suggests that the 3D visual grounding method may suffer from overfitting a single dataset, similar to the challenges encountered in 2D scenarios~\cite{subramanian-etal-2022-reclip,teney2016zero,Yang_2021_ICCV,Zhang_2021_CVPR}.
-Thus, cross-dataset generalization of 3D visual grounding is still not well-explored within the filed of 3D vision and language.
-To address this new challenge, another large-scale 3D visual grounding dataset to pair with the existing one, and benchmarks of 3D visual grounding across both datasets are essential.
+To benchmark the 3D visual grounding performance, existing works rely primarily on two standard datasets, ScanRefer~\cite{chen2020scanrefer} and ReferIt3D~\cite{achlioptas2020referit_3d}, which assign a language description to each object in the ScanNet dataset~\cite{scannetdata}.
+Despite the diversity of 3D data available with the advent of various 3D scanning systems (e.g., RealSense, Android's ARCore, and iPhone's ARKit), current 3D visual grounding methods are evaluated on a single indoor 3D dataset (i.e., ScanNet), which is acquired with a specific scanner and scanning system.
+This limitation suggests that the 3D visual grounding method might be adversely affected by overfitting a single dataset, reflecting similar challenges to those encountered with 2D scenarios~\cite{subramanian-etal-2022-reclip,teney2016zero,Yang_2021_ICCV,Zhang_2021_CVPR}.
+Consequently, cross-dataset generalization of 3D visual grounding is still not well-explored within 3D vision and language.
+To address this new challenge, another large-scale 3D visual grounding dataset must be produced for use in combination with the existing one and with benchmarks of 3D visual grounding across both datasets.